 The Japanese army pushed northward into Korea, massacring more civilians along the way.
-In twenty days a spearhead unit of around 20,000 Japanese were at the capital, Hanyang, (Seoul), which was defended by less than a thousand men.
+In twenty days a spearhead unit of around 20,000 Japanese was at the capital, Hanyang, (Seoul), which was defended by less than a thousand men.
 Korea's king, Sonjo, escaped to Pyongyang and then to a border town: Uiju.
 The Japanese reached Pyongyang.
 China, believing that Korea was theirs to protect, sent a few thousand soldiers against the Japanese at Pyongyang, without success.
 And the Japanese began their effort to occupy Korea's rice producing areas in the southwest, Chungchong and Cholla.

 King Sonjo sent his messengers through the country to raise a volunteer militia.
 Koreans joined guerrilla forces against what they described as the Japanese devils.
 Korea's navy rallied.
 The Koreans had iron clad warships, and, at the battle of Hansando, their navy sank 63 Japanese ships – a battle to be studied by Britain's Admiral Horatio Nelson and Japan's Admiral Togo.
 The remainder of Japan's fleet – 470 in number – fled to Pusan harbor.
 On September 1 the Korean navy inflicted more damage to the Japanese fleet, and Korea's admiral, Joseon Sumsin, acquired control of the seas around Korea.